Birdie13-stack/Birdie13-stack/README.md

 I'm a **Software Engineer**, **Content Writer**, and **Community Manager**.
 I'm passionate about sharing knowledge, documentation, Content Strategy, and others.
 In 2025, I'm pivoting into DevOps engineering and Content Strategy for SAAS brands.
 I create technical content on my [Blog](https://ennycodes.hashnode.dev) and other platforms, watch self-help podcasts, and read books(a lot).

-### A quote I go by:

-> "We don't have to be smarter than the rest.
-We have to be more disciplined than the rest." - Warren Buffett

 **Here's a quick summary about me**:

 - 😊 Pronouns: She/her